dmccuskey/DMC-Corona-Library/README.md

 * **fast execution through structure and optimizations**

 	Because of the way Lua performs lookups for properties and methods, there can be a small performance penalty when using objects with many levels of inheritance.
-The solution is to get an object's properties and methods as close to the object as possible (ie, ON the object).
-This framework does this for you so you can get the execution speed without having to sacrifice the benefit of code organization provided by objects.
+The solution for this is to get an object's properties and methods as close to the object as possible (ie, ON the object). `dmc_objects` does this for you so you can get the execution speed without having to sacrifice the benefit of code organization provided by object-oriented programming.

 * **a mechanism for getters and setters**